 For the inaugural trail, while any creases are ironed out, we’ll focus on the council areas where the group personally has more knowledge of local food production (Ku-Ring-Gai, Lane Cove, Willoughby, Ryde, Hornsby and North Sydney) but moving forward, our vision is for this to be a Sydney wide event.

 The Trail will run over 21 and 22 March 2020 with backyard growers, school and community gardens, large and small, opening their gardens to the public.
 This is a community not-for-profit event with all profits going to participating school and community gardens.
+Early Bird Ticket Sales are on now and you can buy tickets here.

 Why Hold the Edible Garden Trail?